Swords, County Dublin: Rugby

 Swords RFC are a rugby union team playing in Division 3 of the Leinster League.
-The club is based out of ALSAA Sport Complex beside the airport and has 2 Men's teams and 1 Women's team.
+The club is based out of ALSAA Sports Complex beside the airport and has 2 Men's teams and 1 Women's team.

 Soccer

 Swords Celtic, established in 1962, fields DDSL, NDSL, LSL, and MGL schoolboy and schoolgirl teams.
 The main pitch and clubhouse are located at Balheary, Swords and include dressing rooms an eleven-a-side and two seven-a-side pitches with floodlights.

 Swords Manor FC, established in 1995, fields NDSL, DDSL, MGL, and UCFL schoolboy and schoolgirl teams.
 The main pitch and clubhouse are located on Brackenstown Road.

 River Valley Rangers AFC was established in 1981.
 It fields NDSL schoolboy/girl teams and its pitch and clubhouse are located in Ridgewood Park.

 Columbas Rovers FC was established in 2002.
 It uses the ALSAA sports centre near the airport.

 A former club, Swords Rovers FC (founded in 1993), was disbanded in 2015.

+Dublin Airport Football Club, formerly known as Aer Rianta Soccer Club, was formed in 1972.
+The club is based in the ALSAA Sports Complex, Dublin Airport and comepetes in the Leinster Senior League.